 We are most like the Father when we act like the Father.
-We are to reflect the deep heartfelt transformation that is always underway within our minds and spirits.
+We should reflect the profound inner transformation constantly underway within our minds and spirits.

-The kind of love that the Father requires of His children is selfless love.
-We are to love those that hate us, spurn us, despise us, use us, and seek to do us harm.
-Many of us were just like that with regards to the Father, before we met Him and were adopted into His Forever Family.
+The kind of love that the Father requires of children of the King is selfless love.
+We are to love those that hate us, scorn us, despise us, use us, and seek to do us harm.
+Many of us were like that towards the Father before we met Him and were adopted into His Forever Family.
 Many of us hated the very thought of God and wanted to stay as far away from Him as possible.

 Mercy is not simply feeling pity; it means acting with compassion.
 Instead of just sympathizing with us, the Father did something about our desperate condition.
 He sent His Son to save us from sin and its horrendous consequences.
 We are to demonstrate the Father’s kindness to others despite their treatment of us (Barclay).

-How is it possible for us to even begin imagining trying to live like this?
+How is it possible for us to even imagine trying to live like this?
 The Scriptures do not teach that living out our faith is hard.
 Rather, it is impossible without supernatural enablement.
 Without the supernatural work of the Holy Spirit within, we are simply unable to achieve the extra thing.

-Being merciful to those who do not deserve it, is contrary to our natural inclinations.
+Being merciful to those who do not deserve it is contrary to our natural inclinations.
 Our fallen DNA screams out against it.
 It is possible only through the power of God’s Spirit within us.
 What we naturally want is justice.
-To extend mercy seems to say the offense against us was not very bad – but this is a misunderstanding of the meaning of the word mercy.
-Because, where no wrong has been committed, there is no need for mercy.
+To extend mercy seems to say the offense against us was not very bad – but this is a misunderstanding of the word mercy.
+Because where no wrong has been committed, there is no need for mercy.

 1 Thessalonians 5:15 See that no one pays back evil for evil, but always try to do good to each other and to all people.

 The essence of mercy is not merely refraining from giving people what they have coming to them.
-Rather it is, doing good to or for them.
+Instead, it is, doing good to or for them.

-When you are merciful, you are giving to others what the Father has given to you.
+When you are merciful, you give others what the Father has given to you.
 And aren’t you glad that He does not immediately deal out retribution for every sin you commit?
 So remember, the Father wants you to trust Him with all your hurts.
 And He also wants you to treat others (even your enemies) as you want to be treated – with mercy (Stanley).

-Charles Stanley, whom I greatly admire, has often said “Look your best, do your best, be your best” (Stanley).
+Charles Stanley, whom I greatly admire, has often said, “Look your best, do your best, be your best” (Stanley).
 That is very hard.
-But in light of Luke 6:31-36, what the Father is asking is even harder.
+But in light of Luke 6:31-36, what the Father is asking is even more challenging.
 “Look His best, do His best, be His best.”